-There are currently 28 Member States within the EU; all are required to comply with the EC Directive, which establishes a basic framework for VAT across the EU, but local tax authorities have flexibility on several areas, including:
+The EC Directive, establishes a basic framework for VAT across the EU, but local tax authorities have flexibility on several areas, including:

-It is necessary for international companies to meet their VAT obligations, and ensure they are not being exposed to financial penalties and liabilities.
-With 28 EU Member States, each with their own VAT legislation to consider, it can be a time consuming and confusing task for international business.
+- It is necessary for international companies to meet their VAT obligations, and reduce risk of financial penalties and liabilities.
+With 27 EU Member States, each with their own VAT legislation to consider, it can be a time consuming and confusing task for international business.

 Most businesses are looking to identify savings opportunities and improve cash-flow but it is also important that businesses are VAT compliant to avoid risks of fines and penalties.

 It is essential for firms trading in Europe to ensure that they account for the correct amount of VAT in the correct Member State at the correct time.
-Failure to do so can result in financial penalties being incurred and exposure to additional VAT costs which will directly affect profitability.
-There can also be problems with customer relationships if VAT is not accounted for correctly as companies will have to spend valuable time resolving issues which, with effective management, need not have arisen.
+Failure to do so can result in financial penalties incurred and exposure to additional VAT costs.
+These will directly affect profitability.
+Not accounting for VAT correctly causes problems with customer relationships; as companies will have to spend valuable time resolving issues which, with effective management, need not have arisen.

 VAT Savings Opportunities